 Invest in 21st century education

-- Boost STEM education
+- Boost federal support for STEM education

-- Provide work-based learning during high school
+- Provide work-based learning opportunities in high school

-- Invest in apprenticeships and vocational schools
+- Invest more in apprenticeships and vocational schools

 Invest in affordability